perevalovds/ofxKu/README.md

 It contains classes and functions for graphics, image analysis and working with files.
 * Modules are relatively independent.
-* Module ofxKuRasterOpenCV requires ofxOpenCv addon, if you don't need it, just not include in your project.
+* Module ofxKuRasterOpenCV requires ofxOpenCv addon (if you don't need it, just not include in your project).
-* Module ofxKuMessageLog requires ofxFontStash addon, if you don't need it, just not include in your project.
+* Module ofxKuMessageLog requires ofxFontStash addon (if you don't need it...).
+* Module ofxKuOsWindows works only in Windows (if you don't need it...).
 * ofxKuFileTime::isNewerThan function implementation doesn't works in oF >= 0.9.0, so simplest workaround is change it to return always 'true'.

 ## Compression and hash